cindygraffin-pro/cloud-practitionner/readme.md

 - the "event publisher" only sends message to one SNS topic
 - as many "event subscribers" as we want to listen to the SNS topic notifications, each subscriber will get all the messages
 - subscribers can be SQS, lambda, kinesis data firehose, emails, sms & mobile notif, http(s) endpoints..
+- enables you to decouple microservices, distributed systems, and serverless applications

 **Amazon MQ:**
 - SQS and SNS are "cloud-native" services: proprietary protocols from AS